fibo/fibo.github.io/_posts/2014-12-23-the-camel-replicates.md

 ## Requirements

-<div class="alert alert-warning">I assume both hosts has same OS and Perl version for simplicity.
+<div class="alert warning">I assume both hosts has same OS and Perl version for simplicity.
 In particular, different versions of Perl can lead to issues when resolving dependencies on core modules.</div>

 Start on *myhost.example.org*: you need a working *cpan* client that had at least a [first run]({% post_url 2014-03-26-a-cpan-client-that-works-like-charm %}#first-run).
 It is nice to have [A CPAN client that works like a charm][1].